Is Baja California in Mexico or USA?

 Is Baja California in Mexico or USA map

-Why do they call it Baja?
+Why do they call it Baja California?

 Baja means lower in Spanish.
-The name originated as the Spanish conquistadors referred to California as Alta California (upper California), which is in today’s state of California in the United States), and Baja California, a peninsula in Mexico.
+The full name originated as the Spanish conquistadors referred to California as Alta California (upper California), which is in today’s state of California in the United States), and Baja California, a peninsula in Mexico.

-When Spanish explorers first arrived in the Americas, they initially believed that Baja California was an island and not a peninsula.
-Later expeditions found that California was a peninsual and not an island, but the name “California” stuck around and became known as “Baja California,” while what’s known today as the State of California in the United States was called “Alta California” (upper California).
+When Spanish conquistadors first arrived, they believed that Baja California was an island and not a peninsula.
+Later expeditions found that California was a peninsula, but the name “California” stuck around as it referred to the territory which included the entire peninsula and other places in the region up to Oregon.

 Check: Best places to live in Baja California